releasysaas/upvoted-embeddable-widget/README.md

 ### Embed the full board (new)

 You can also embed the full board using the same script by switching the mode to `board`.
-This renders an inline Kanban similar to `UpvotedWeb.PublicOrgDashboardLive` using only the API Token endpoints (`/api/boards/*`).

 Minimal example (inserts after the script tag):